KingSlendy/K-R-GMS2-Engine/README.md

 It has native [I Wanna Play Online](https://iwpo.dappermink.com) support, you can play with your friends very easily!

-It also has a really extensive an complex trigger system, but fear not because it's really easy to use!
-It allows for manipulation of any variable in any object, giving you instant amount of potential!
+It also has a really extensive and complex trigger system, but fear not because it's really easy to use!
+It allows for manipulation of any variable in any object, giving you an insane amount of potential!

 We plan on expanding this further and adding more things as time goes on!

-If you find any bugs or undesired behavior then message either: KingSlendy#6578 or RedBatNick#6751
+If you find any bugs or undesired behavior then message either: @kingslendy or @redbatnick